knights-of-balmoral/2D-Baseball/README.md

 I'm a new coder currently attending a coding boot camp.
 My focus is web development, but I've found myself bored of playing games and I'm dying to make one instead.
 I'm fairly new to front-end style web development, but I'm looking to build something collaboratively because I think it would be extremely educational from a project construction and collaboration standpoint.

 ### Baaleras
+I have only old school game development from back in the MUD days.
+I ran and modified several different MUDS over the years.
+Mostly experience in C and GCC.
+No formal training in programming.
+Lots to learn, but up for a challenge.

 ### Merremia

 ## Why Baseball?